Using Laravel components individually

 Basic setup and Query Builder

-Conveniently, illuminate/database provides us with the Capsule\Manager class, that was designed for query builder integration outside of Laravel applications.
+Conveniently, illuminate/database provides us with the Capsule\Manager class, designed for query builder integration outside of Laravel applications.

-Let's start with the database connection configuration.
-We'll create the bootstrap.php file with the following contents:
+Let's start with the database connection configuration by creating the bootstrap.php file with the following contents:

 <?php